 IMPLEMENTING ROLE-BASED ACCESS CONTROLS FOR SYSTEMS AND USERS

-Protecting critical resources from unauthorized systems and users represents one of the most important concerns for enterprises today.
+Protecting critical resources from unauthorized systems and users represents one of the most important cyber security concerns for enterprises today.
 The “unauthorized” threat is not limited solely to a user who lacks the appropriate privileges.
-It can also refer to a machine from which the user is accessing a resource that is: unapproved for the type of access requested, unknown to the organization, or fails to meet required security standards as defined in the organizations security policies.
+It can also refer to a machine from which the user is accessing a resource that is: unapproved for the type of access requested, unknown to the organization, or fails to meet required security standards as defined in the organization's security policies.

-This challenge has been made greater by factors such as an increasingly mobile workforce, a dependence on contractors and guest workers, and unapproved usage of personal machines.
+This challenge has been made greater by factors such as an increasingly mobile workforce, dependence on contractors and guest workers, and unapproved usage of personal machines.
 Similarly, the portability of users' access credentials exacerbates the situation.
 As a result, organizations need to have the ability to ensure that any machine from which a user attempts access is subject to and compliant with appropriate security policies.
-Enterprise IT organizations commonly look to identity and access management solutions to provide a framework to restrict a user's right to access systems and applications, but these also commonly fail to account for the current security posture of the machine from which the access is being initiated.
+Enterprise IT organizations commonly look to identity and access management (IAM) solutions to provide a framework to restrict a user's right to access systems and applications, but these solutions often fail to account for the current security posture of the machine from which the access is being initiated.

 Effectively remedying this situation requires a unified policy-based approach that manages access based on the roles of individual machines and users, and provides the ability to both authorize and verify the security posture of requesting machines before access is granted.

 The Elemental Security Platform (ESP) provides the industry's only comprehensive solution for the continuous protection of critical network resources.
-It combines automated device discovery, targeting of policies (to both users and machines), continuous compliance monitoring, and adaptive host-level access controls-all within a single policy-based application.
-This integrated approach to managing communications-both within the network as well as across the perimeter-ensures that machines granted access to an organization's key computing assets not only are fully authorized but also are in compliance with their assigned security policies.
+It combines automated device discovery, targeting of policies (to both users and machines), continuous compliance monitoring, and adaptive host-level access controls - all within a single policy-based application.
+This integrated approach to managing communications - both within the network as well as across the perimeter - ensures that machines granted access to an organization's key computing assets not only are fully authorized, but also are in compliance with their assigned security policies.

 Knowing Who and What Are On the Network

 The Elemental solution provides an unparalleled level of visibility into the network environment.
-The ESP agent, which runs on server and desktop operating systems, continuously monitors the configuration, inventory, policy compliance, user logon, and networking activity of its host machine.
+The ESP agent, which runs on server and desktop operating systems, continuously monitors the configuration, inventory, policy compliance, user logon, and network activity of its host machine.
 Additionally, each agent constantly surveys the network for the presence of unmanaged machines.
 Upon detection, it passively classifies unmanaged machines based on their observed host properties and networking activity.

 This in-depth visibility creates a clear understanding of roles in the network environment - the who, what, where, and when.
 These roles can be based on the identity and access rights of users (ESP can natively use directory services such as Active Directory), the security posture and profile of computers (such as what applications are running or installed, or their patch levels), the physical or virtual location of hosts (subnets, time zones, and more), as well as alignment with business schedules.
 In addition, the continued compliance with assigned policies is a key criterion that can be used to define the roles of machines on the network (such as whether they're running up-to-date anti-virus software or are compliant with your full suite of SOX policies).